cybera/kubeflow-examples/github_issue_summarization/04_querying_the_model.md

 ## Build the front-end docker image

-To build and serve the front-end docker image, issue the following commands:
+To serve the front-end docker image, issue the following commands:

+> You will need to generate a github token with no permissions enabled

 ```bash
 make github/ui/build TOKEN=<github token> DOCKER_USERNAME=username